zoho/zohocrm-php-sdk-2.1/README.md

     ```php
     /*
-    * Create an instance of Logger Class that takes two parameters
+    * Create an instance of Logger Class that requires the following
-    * 1 -> Level of the log messages to be logged.
+    * level -> Level of the log messages to be logged.
 Can be configured by typing Levels "::" and choose any level from the list displayed.
-    * 2 -> Absolute file path, where messages need to be logged.
+    * filePath -> Absolute file path, where messages need to be logged.
     */
     $logger = (new LogBuilder())
     ->level(Levels::INFO)